How to Sell Network as a Service: A Guide for VARs & MSPs

 NaaS enables MSPs to transition from selling individual products to offering comprehensive solutions.

 This allows customers to shift their focus from technical specifications and manufacturer reputations to ensuring their network operates like a utility — reliable, with high uptime, and optimized performance.
+This shift enhances the value proposition for MSPs, emphasizing the delivery of outcomes and performance rather than just the components themselves.

 Increased Company Valuation

+Selling NaaS can significantly boost your company's valuation, potentially up to 8X, by growing annual recurring revenue.
 By easily converting hardware and services quotes into comprehensive, bundled, and subscription-based technology solutions, MSPs can create a robust and predictable revenue model.
+This increases financial stability and attractiveness to investors, further driving company growth.

-Increased Customer Retention
+Higher Customer Retention

+With NaaS, customers are more likely to stay engaged due to the ongoing nature of the service.
 The continuous relationship fostered by a subscription model promotes higher customer retention and loyalty, leading to increased lifetime value of each customer.

-Enhanced Cash Flow
+Improved Cash Flow

 Selling NaaS allows MSPs to transition from one-time sales to a subscription-based model, ensuring a steady and predictable revenue stream.
+The subscription model associated with NaaS helps MSPs manage cash flow more effectively.
+Regular monthly payments ensure:

 • Consistent influx of funds